woocommerce/qit-documentation/docs/environment/using-command-line.md

 - **env:enter**:
     - Enter the PHP container of a running test environment.
     - Options include `--user[=USER]` to specify the user.
     - Since our Docker images are based on Alpine, which makes them really small and ideal for CI, they lack some basic functionality that are useful for development.
-That's why when you enter it, we install some quality-of-line tooling inside the container, such as bash, vim and less.
+That's why when you enter it, we install some quality-of-life tooling inside the container, such as bash, vim and less.
 You can avoid installing this tooling with `--no-dev` flag when entering.

 - **env:exec**:
     - Execute a command inside the PHP container.
-    - Accepts arguments like `--env_var[=ENV_VAR]`, `--user[=USER]`, `--timeout[=TIMEOUT]`, and `--image[=IMAGE]`.
+    - Accepts optional arguments like `--env_var[=ENV_VAR]`, `--user[=USER]`, `--timeout[=TIMEOUT]`, and `--image[=IMAGE]`.
+Defaults to running as the current user, on the PHP image, with a timeout of 5 minutes.

 ### 3. Advanced Configuration and Customization